webmaxru/serverless-challenge/README.md

 ## So do I need to code?
 Not really... you just need to copy and paste the [code found here](https://github.com/webmaxru/serverless-challenge/blob/master/index.js)  when creating your Azure Function.
 It will take you only a few minutes!

+# STEP 0 **Important!** - Open [Azure portal](https://portal.azure.com) and make sure there is no active user (you have to see a log in screen).
+If somebody was previously logged in and you see the Dashboard - click user email in the top right corner and "Sign out".

 # STEP 1 - Create your function in the Azure Portal

 Azure Functions lets you execute your code in a serverless environment without having to first create a VM or publish a web application.
 You will learn how to use Functions to create a function in the Azure portal.